Quantum inequalities: Energy conditions in quantum field theory

 The situation in quantum field theory is rather different: the expectation value of the energy density can be negative at any given point.
 In fact, things are even worse: by tuning the state of the quantum matter field, the expectation value of the local energy density can be made arbitrarily negative.

 Inequalities

+The general form of worldline Quantum Inequality is the following equation.
+There are many variations towards quantum inequalities but this where all are derived from.
 For free, massless, minimally coupled scalar fields, for all $\tau_0>0$ the following inequality holds along any inertial observer worldline with velocity $u^i$ and proper time $\tau$:

 This implies the averaged weak energy condition as $\tau_0 \rightarrow \infty$, but also places stricter bounds on the length of episodes of negative energy.

 Similar bounds can be constructed for massive scalar or electromagnetic fields.
 Related theorems imply that pulses of negative energy need to be compensated by a larger positive pulse (with magnitude growing with increasing pulse separation).

 Note that the inequality above only applies to inertial observers: for accelerated observers weaker or no bounds entail.